 Getting Started

-These generally prefer warmer temperatures and require pollination.
+These generally prefer warmer temperatures, can be slow-growing, and require pollination.

 Examples include beans, squashes, tomatoes, and eggplant.